JACGWD/First-Semester-Global-Project/image-sizes.md

-# How to Size Image for Mobile
+# How to Resize an Image for Mobile

 ![Steve Jobs and Retina Display](./img/retina-display.jpg)